rajeshwarib22/WholesomeBite-UI-UX-project/README.md

 ## Conclusion

 WholesomeBite is designed to empower individuals in making healthier dietary choices through a well-researched, user-friendly, and engaging digital platform.
-By integrating key features such as personalized meal planning, recipe discovery, and a supportive community, this app aims to positively impact users' health and well-being.
+By integrating key features such as personalized meal planning, recipe discovery, and a nutrition chart per meal, this app aims to positively impact users' health and well-being.